 Drosophila is a powerful model organism

 We use the powerful and adaptable Drosophila melanogaster (fruit fly) genetic model organism for our research.
-75% of genes that cause diseases in humans also exist in the Drosophila genome.
+Approximately 75% of genes that cause diseases in humans also exist in the Drosophila genome.
 The vast libraries of genetic tools available for Drosophila research combined with their short life cycle and large number of progeny make this organism one of the easiest to genetically manipulate.
-These properties also offer us the advantage of being rapidly adaptable to our research needs, which is especially important when studying genes with unknown function or unexpected mechanisms of action.
+These properties allow us to make conceptual scientific advancements at a rapid pace.